 In larger chains, nursing homes are often structured as independent corporations to protect assets of the parent company.
 A lot of creative plaintiffs' lawyers are also going after the managers personally, arguing that management decisions outside of the individual corporate entity are the real cause of the harm and that it is the higher level decision making that will attach the parent company to the lawsuit.

-Attorney Eddie Farah and his team of Florida nursing home abuse attorneys are not backing down from pursuing nursing homes that use various corporate structures to escape responsibility.
+Attorney Eddie Farah and his team of Jacksonville nursing home abuse attorneys are not backing down from pursuing nursing homes that use various corporate structures to escape responsibility.

 Since nursing homes take care of the elderly when they are no longer able to care for themselves, don't these facilities deserve some special consideration and legal protections?

 While these special long-term care facilities are supposed to care for the elderly when they can no longer be cared for by their families, we are finding that unfortunately many are not providing appropriate or adequate care.